 Apple Glasses price

-Hololens 2 has a price tag of $3,500 but a big part of of its cost comes from having all the electronics needed to run the AR experience built into the headset.
+Hololens 2 and Vision Pro both have a price tag of $3,500 but a big part of its cost comes from having all the electronics needed to run the AR experience built into the headset.

 Apple Glasses features: What they'll actually do

 According to a Bloomberg report, the Apple AR Glasses will bring information from your phone to your face.
 Specifically, the eyewear "are expected to synchronize with a wearer’s iPhone to display things such as texts, emails, maps, and games over the user’s field of vision."

 Apple also has plans for third-party apps, and is considering a dedicated app store, similar to how you get apps for the Apple TV and Apple Watch.

 Furthermore, a patent granted to Apple has further fuelled the rumor that Apple Glass won’t need prescription lenses as the smartglasses will automatically adjust for people with poor eyesight using an “optical subassembley”.
 However, this patent could be for a standalone smartphone-powered VR headset or a second-generation pair of Apple smartglasses.